'End this ongoing genocide:' Indigenous advocates call for change after women killed

 Skibicki was taken into custody and charged May 18 with first-degree murder in the death of Rebecca Contois, 24.
 Her partial remains were found in a garbage bin near an apartment building and police later found the rest of her remains in a Winnipeg landfill.

-Contois, Harris and Myran are Indigenous and police said they believe the fourth victim is Indigenous as well.
+Contois, Harris and Myran are First Nations and police said they believe the fourth victim is Indigenous as well.

-"Their deaths serve as horrific proof that serious actions must be taken to stop these crimes," the Native Women's Association of Canada said in a statement.
+Skibicki appeared briefly in court Friday, his head shaved and sporting a long beard.
+He kept his gaze forward as he walked by some family members and their supporters in the courtroom.
+Skibicki said "correct" when the judge said his name and asked him confirm his identity.

+Skibicki did not enter a plea, but his lawyer said he maintains his innocence and a trial is likely some time away.

+The Crown is proceeding by direct indictment, which means there will be no preliminary hearing.
+Skibicki remains in jail.

+The Native Women's Association of Canada said the deaths of the four women show more action is needed across the country.

-"They explain why the government cannot just hold an inquiry and say job done.
+"They explain why the government cannot just hold an inquiry and say 'job done.'
 The inquiry was just the first step.
-Now it is time for serious action."
+Now it is time for serious action," the association said in a written statement.

 The national inquiry called the murders and disappearances of Indigenous women genocide in it's final report.